larruda/dorg-to-jira/README.md

 ## Installation

-Download the PHAR somewhere in your filesystem.
+Download the PHAR somewhere in your filesystem and make it executable.
 If you want it globally available move it to a directory listed in your system's *$PATH* environment variable.
 You can optionally rename the file and remove the .phar extension, so it's more like a "real bin".